aussedatlo/aussedatlo-notes/posts/13-nextcloud-in-docker.md

 > [!note]
 > You can get the ip of the caddy container ip with the command `docker exec -it caddy ifconfig eth0 | awk -F ' *|:' '/inet addr/{print $4}'`

-, edit the

-Then, edit the the nextcloud `docker-compose.yml` to add the  `caddy` network :
+Next, edit the Nextcloud `docker-compose.yml` file to include the `caddy` network:

 ```yml {5-6} {20-21} {27-29} {38-41} {50-51} {60-64}
 services: